-Zikora Akanegbu is a social impact leader and Urban Planning student in her final year at Cornell University who is drawn to work at the point of access.
+Zikora Akanegbu is a social impact leader and Urban Planning student at Cornell University who is drawn to work at the point of access.

 826DC: Educational Programming Intern